• Skip to primary navigation

 Cranberry Sauce with Cinnamon

 Whether you like to put it on your turkey, spread it on your roll, or grab some with a forkful of mashed potatoes.
-Whether you call it cranberry chutney, sauce, or relish, it is an essential dish at Thanksgiving, Christmas, New Years, or any time of the year.
+Or if you call it cranberry chutney, sauce, or relish, it is an essential dish at Thanksgiving, Christmas, New Years, or any time of the year.

 Above view of square serving dish and two small bowls of cranberry sauce.